eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   Description: Returns a formatted date/time string based on the current locale settings from the unixtime string given; for example "Fri Aug 3 11:34:55 1973".

-  Returns: a formatted date/time string based on the current locale settings from the unixtime string given; for example "Fri Aug 3 11:34:55 1973"
+  Returns: a formatted date/time string based on the current locale settings from the unixtime string given; for example ``Fri Aug 3 11:34:55 1973``

   .. admonition:: Example
      :collapsible: closed